pospisilboh/Memgraph/Forename/ForenameServer/README.md

 > By the web service http://127.0.0.1:5000/set-forename-rule?rid= is possible to create rule in the database.

-#  Flask application on the IBM cloud foundry environment
+<h1 id="Flask application server on the IBM cloud foundry environment">Flask application server on the IBM cloud foundry environment</h1>

 Description how to deploy our Python Flask application on the IBM cloud foundry environment.

 ## Flask application (app.py)